adriabuil/challenge_adria_buil/Readme.md

 # Challenge - Adrià Buil

 ## Description
-This project trains a Light GBM model using data_pricing_challenge.csv To answer specifc questions of the challenge, different notebooks have been prepared.
+This project trains a Light GBM model using data_pricing_challenge.csv data To answer specifc questions of the challenge, different notebooks have been prepared.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------